Fire safety regulations are essential for ensuring the wellbeing of guests staying in holiday accommodation. Owners must remain vigilant,...

 In line with this government advice, self-catering accommodation providers and letting agencies put in place a variety of policies to allow guests to either postpone or cancel their holiday.

 Click here to read our up to date COVID-19 policy for guests

 Due to this potential loss of income, holiday let owners may be eligible to receive financial assistance from the government.
 Depending on the nature of your business the schemes vary significantly – below we have summarised a few of the government support schemes which may be relevant to you, but please contact your local authorities, government or a legal professional for advice.

-If you are a UK VAT registered business and have a VAT payment due between 20th March 2020 and 30th June 2020, you have the option to defer payment.
-Payment will now be due by the 31st of March 2021 in order to help your business manage cash flow.
-Click here for more information: https://www.gov.uk/guidance/deferral-of-vat-payments-due-to-coronavirus-covid-19
+If you are a UK VAT registered business and deferred VAT payments due between 20th March 2020 and 30th June 2020, you can:

 Many owners whose property qualifies as a Furnished Holiday Let will already benefit from small business rates relief so this scheme won’t be applicable.